carbon-language/carbon-lang/clang/docs/ClangFormat.rst

 .. code-block:: console

-  git diff -U0 HEAD^ | clang-format-diff.py -i -p1
+  git diff -U0 --no-color HEAD^ | clang-format-diff.py -i -p1

 In an SVN client, you can do: